turdaliyevhasanali60-lang/nebulux/README.md

 ---

-## 📸 Screenshots

-> Coming soon — [visit nebulux.one](https://nebulux.one) to try it live.

----

 ## 🏆 Bags Hackathon

 Nebulux is participating in the **Bags Hackathon 2026** — Category: **AI Agents**.

-Built by a solo developer, fully deployed, and live in production.
+Built solo, fully deployed, and live in production.

 ---